ericconner5/freelance-project/README.md

 ### Technologies and Resources

-* List
-* What
+* OS X
-* Outside
+* Preview
-* Technologies
+* Sketch
-* You've
+* Atom
-* Used
+* Homebrew
-* Here
+* Webpack

 ### Responsiveness

-Describe how the site is responsive, and what different 'versions' this project includes (does it have a mobile version? tablet version? )
+The site is currently only responding to a page redirect to and from the home page and contact page.

 ### Setup Instructions

-Describe how someone can clone and launch this project.
+Clone the project and install Webpack dependencies listed in the webpack.config.js file.

 ### Roadmap

-Is there work you plan on continuing doing on this project?
-Features you'd like to add?

-* Consider
-* Listing
-* Them
-* Here
+I'd like to finish the basic site layout and the home pages styling.

+* I'd love to complete the media query responsiveness so it displays on desktop to phone with some optimization for viewport.

 ### License

-Copyright (c) 2016 **_{List of contributors or company name}_**
+Copyright (c) 2018 **Eric Conner**

 This software is licensed under the MIT license.